Pujitha-Reddy/docker-webapp-project/README.md

-# Project — Dockerized Web App Deployed to AWS EC2
+# Dockerized Web App Deployed to AWS EC2

 ## Overview
 A simple Node.js web application containerized with Docker and deployed to a live AWS EC2 server.
 This is Project 1 of my Cloud DevOps Engineer learning journey.